-The main way to interact with attendees before the conference is to join the #AynRandCon 2016 Facebook Group.
+The main way to interact with attendees before the conference is to join the AynRandCon 2018 Facebook Group.
 There, you can chat with other attendees about their plans for the conference.
 You can also search the #AynRandCon hashtag on Twitter to see what’s being said about the conference.

 Yes!
-In addition to taking questions during their sessions, #AynRandCon speakers are happy to make themselves available for discussion whenever there is a break in the conference programming.
-Please approach speakers with questions during breaks and meals.
+In addition to taking questions during their sessions, AynRandCon speakers are happy to make themselves available for discussion whenever there is a break in the conference programming.
+We encourage you to interact with speakers during breaks, receptions and meals.

-The $50 registration fee will be refunded for cancellations made by October 17.
-Please contact ARI’s Krissy Keys at firstname.lastname@example.org if you are no longer available to attend the conference.
-You will need to separately cancel your reservation at the hotel or transfer it to one of your roommates.
+The registration fee will be refunded for cancellations made by October 10.
+Please contact us at firstname.lastname@example.org if you are no longer available to attend the conference.

-Post a message on the #AynRandCon 2016 Facebook Group to connect with other attendees concerning rooms, travel, etc. If you’ve done this and are still having difficulty finding a roommate, email Krissy Keys (email@example.com and we can assign you a roommate.
+Post a message on the AynRandCon 2018 Facebook Group to connect with other attendees concerning rooms, travel, etc. If you’ve done this and are still having difficulty finding a roommate, email us at email@example.com and we can assign you a roommate.

-The conference includes a Friday night reception with light fare, Saturday and Sunday lunch and all-day coffee, and a party on Saturday evening party with light fare, and Sunday lunch.
-Receptions include one free drink, after which there is a cash bar.
+The conference includes a Friday night reception with light fare, Saturday and Sunday lunch and all-day coffee, and a party on Saturday evening with hors d’oeuvres.
+The reception and party include one free drink, after which there is a cash bar.
 Every meal will have a vegetarian option.
-Contact Krissy Keys (firstname.lastname@example.org) if you have questions about the meals.
+Contact us (firstname.lastname@example.org) if you have questions about the meals.

 Yes!
 Complimentary Wi-Fi is available in the guestrooms and meeting spaces.

 Please visit the Hotel and Travel section above.
-Other information can be found on the website of Renaissance Atlanta Midtown Hotel and the Hartsfield-Jackson Atlanta International Airport (ATL).
+Other information can be found on the website of W Atlanta-Midtown and the Hartsfield-Jackson Atlanta International Airport (ATL).

 The conference will be photographed and filmed and has a “smart” or “smart casual” dress code, which means casual but presentable and neat.
-See the links for more information, and if you have questions contact Krissy Keys at email@example.com.
+See the links for more information, and if you have questions contact us at email@example.com.

-Applicants are required to pay the $50 registration fee.
-For those accepted, this fee will be refunded upon completion of the conference exit survey.
-For those whose applications are denied or who cancel before October 17, the fee will be refunded at the time of the denial or cancellation.
-After October 17, no refunds will be given for cancellations.
+For those whose applications are denied or who cancel before October 10, the fee will be refunded at the time of the denial or cancellation.
+After October 10, no refunds will be given for cancellations.